 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-An MLD shall follow the mechanisms defined in 11.5 (Block ack operation) and 35.4 (EHT acknowledgment procedure) with additional rules as defined in this subclause for performing[18028] block ack operation.
+An MLD shall follow the mechanisms defined in 11.5 (Block ack operation) and 35.4 (EHT acknowledgment procedure) with additional rules as defined in this subclause for [18028] block ack operation.

-For each TID, there shall not be more than one block ack agreement established between two MLDs and the agreement shall apply to all the links to which[18029] the TID is mapped to (i.e., there are no independent block ack agreements for each TID on a per-link basis).
+For each TID, there shall not be more than one block ack agreement established between two MLDs and the agreement shall apply to all the links that[18029] the TID is mapped to (i.e., there are no independent block ack agreements for each TID on a per-link basis).

 In this subclause, the MLD with data to send using the block ack mechanism is referred to as the originator MLD, and the MLD that is the intended recipient of that data is referred to as the recipient MLD.[18030]